 The number of alcohol related crashes has remained stable since 2005.
-Alcohol contributed to approximately 2.5% of the total number of crashes in the City of Ryde.
+Alcohol contributed to approximately 1.8% of the total number of crashes in the City of Ryde.
 The time period peak for alcohol-related crashes was between the hours of 3pm and 9pm on Saturday and Sunday (see Graph 12).
-There may be more drink driving incidences in the late evenings on weekends because of licensed premises being opened until late and an increased number of patrons at these premises.
-The 17-25 year age group has remained stable in this area since 2008, while the 40-59 age group has risen by more then half, making them the biggest offenders for alcohol related crashes.
-The 26-39 year age group has also increased the number of alcohol related crashes.
+There may be more drink driving incidences in the evenings on weekends because of licensed premises being opened until late and an increased number of patrons at these premises.
+Alcohol related crashes as a whole have also decreased significantly from 2.5% in 2009 to 1.8% in 2010 with our main concern being 26-39 age group which increased by 1% from 2009.
+The 17-25 age group has decreased by 2% whilst the 40-59 age group has also shown a significant decrease by 5% since 2009.
+The 60+ age group has remained stable since 2008.